 Kittens groom each other, and older cats who aren’t related but get along well also spend time grooming one another.
 Often they’ll get the spots that are hard for a cat to reach by themselves, such as the top of the head and inside the ears.
 Exchanging scents through grooming also increases the bond between a pair of cats.
 (One Catster writer documented her attempt at licking her cat back.)

 2. When your cat licks you, she’s paying you a huge compliment

 A tongue bath from your cat is an indication that she feels totally safe in your presence.
 You are truly a member of her family, and she reinforces that by cleaning you like her mother cleaned her when she was a kitten.

 3. Your cat’s tongue is covered with barbs

 Your kitty's tongue feels like sandpaper because it’s covered with papillae -- backward-facing hooks made of keratin, the same material that makes your kitty’s claws.
 The papillae help cats rasp meat off bones, and they also assist in grooming by acting like a comb to pull out loose fur and dirt.

 4. Your cat might be licking you because of anxiety

 Some cats get so stressed that they begin licking compulsively.
+(One mysterious condition is called feline hyperesthesia.)
 Cats who lick themselves bald are often trying to comfort themselves because they’re stressed.
 Other compulsive kitties might lick and suck on fabric, plastic, or even your skin.

 5. To stop your cat from licking you, distract her